freemo/apex/index.md

 infrastructure as well as produce an international standard for global radio networks.
 Across Europe there is a multi-band Robust Packet Radio and APRS network in place across 4 HF bands and one or more VHF/UHF bands.
-The european system also includes a backbone of repeaters with standardized digipeating configurations.
+The European system also includes a backbone of repeaters with standardized digipeating configurations.
 However the same multi-band coverage has yet to be seen consistently across the USA.